Take some time to read these common questions, they will help you understand our software tools.

 What is the project goal?

-The main goal of OpenVOGEL is to provide a solution on which low budget airspace engineer students can always relay.
-The solution is of course also available for industry, but this is not a commercial company.
-This project does not work the same way software companies typically do.
+The main goal of OpenVOGEL is to provide a solution on which airspace engineering students can always relay.
+The solution is of course also available for industry, but this is not a commercial product and the project does not work the same way software companies typically do.
 To start with, the project is non profit.
-Furthermore, there is not interest in competing with other solutions, but only in providing a decent quality standard within the limitations of the implemented methods and available resources. (which are very scarce).
+Furthermore, there is no interest in competing with other solutions, but only in providing a decent quality standard within the limitations of the implemented methods and available resources. (which are very scarce).
 The current tool provided by the project is more or less feature complete and the long term vision is now focused on stability.

 The existence of the project in the future is related to the availability of similar solutions.
 Whenever other solution offers a higher computation capability under the same terms, our mission will be accomplished.
 The calculation power of standard computers is increasing and full CFD might become the norm in a few decades, which might likely leave traditional panel codes behind in the museum forever.
 In the meanwhile we remain here.